shaofeihuang/ACTISM/README.md

-# Threat-informed Dynamic Security Modelling for Automotive Systems
+# ACTISM: Threat-informed Dynamic Security Modelling for Automotive Systems

 ## Overview

-This repository contains the high-resolution images for the Threat-Informed Dynamic Security Modelling for Automotive Systems article.
+This repository contains the high-resolution images for the ACTISM: Threat-Informed Dynamic Security Modelling for Automotive Systems article.

 ## Repository Contents